 Digital Public Goods Alliance

-The UN Secretary-General’s High-level Panel on Digital Cooperation, in its report published on June 10th 2019, recommends (as 1B) “that a broad, multi-stakeholder alliance, involving the UN, create a platform for sharing digital public goods, engaging talent and pooling data sets, in a manner that respects privacy, in areas related to attaining the SDGs”.
+“The Age of Digital Interdependence” is released by the panel to help foster greater digital cooperation and advance digital public goods.
+Recommendation 1B of the report stated, “We recommend that a broad, multi-stakeholder alliance, involving the UN, create a platform for sharing digital public goods, engaging talent and pooling data sets, in a manner that respects privacy, in areas related to attaining the SDGs.”